 Biodiversity and Climate

-On the basis of the research findings and models BiK-F is in a position to make forecasts about future developments.
-These in turn provide a basis for decision-making for politicians and other interest groups.
-In view of the huge significance of climate and biodiversity change for society and economic progress, this kind of information is currently in great demand.
-Thus BiK-F is helping to implement international agreements, such as the United Nations Framework Convention on Climate Change, the EU Habitats Directive, the EU Water Framework Directive and the EU Marine Strategy Framework Directive, through the provision of scientific services and expert opinions to various stakeholders in society.
+On the basis of the research findings and models we are in a position to make forecasts about future developments.
+These in turn provide a scientific basis for decisions made by politicians and the society.
+In view of the huge significance of climate and biodiversity change for our society and economy, this kind of information is currently in great demand and of high relevance.